Emm-Anuel100/Portfolio/README.md

 # Portfolio

-My portfolio made with the following tech stack Html5,Less,Javascript,Google Firebase
+My portfolio website made with the following technologies: Html5,Less,Javascript, and Google Firebase.